Emily Hall’s The Longcut and the Dujardin Problem of Consciousness in First-Person Narration

 While a revolutionary departure from the approaches that had been used to relate the inner lives of fictive characters up to that point, the technical-mechanical style of Les lauriers sont coupés suffers from a major and, ultimately fatal, flaw: believability.
 Dujardin’s work fails to convincingly portray his protagonist’s inner life (as is clearly the goal) because, to put it simply, no one thinks like this, in complete sentences and neatly ordered progressions.
 While Dujardin’s concept was an important step in the modernization of the novel, aiming to capture moment-to-moment interiority, his execution left much to be desired.
 Beyond Joyce’s rediscovery of Les lauriers sont coupés, there is another reason why the book remains of interest into the present day—the continued presence of the Dujardin Problem in contemporary fiction.

 There is of course a difference between a protagonist ‘talking to the reader’ and a faithful depiction of an inner thought process; in Episode Eighteen of Ulysses, when Molly Bloom spends forty-odd feverish pages free-associating through her psyche, there is little to make the reader feel as though they are the intended audience.
 The vast majority of grammatically correct narrations in the first person however, are framed as a dialogic between speaker and audience.
-The interesting exceptions—identified as Autonomous Monologue by the theorist Dorrit Cohn—include Joyce’s ‘Penelope’ and Lucy Ellmann’s Ducks, Newburyport, from 2019, which adopt a similar style.
+The interesting exceptions—identified as Autonomous Monologue by the theorist Dorrit Cohn—include Joyce’s ‘Penelope’, Lucy Ellmann’s Ducks, Newburyport, from 2019, which adopt a similar style (as well as, arguably, Mathias Énard’s 2008 Zone, although there seems to be more of the direct address hidden within that work’s style).
 But, as Cohn herself notes in the discussion, despite Autonomous Monologue being a first-person technique, its ungrammatical running of thoughts—what most people think of when they think of a true ‘stream-of-consciousness’—is only comprehensible in a broader third-person context, an external guiding hand offering a few redirections to the stream.

 There is an important different to be drawn at this point between tense and narration when speaking about first- or third-person.
 Tense is a mechanical issue, concerned with grammar, syntax, and diction.
 Narration, on the other hand, is a technical issue, dealing with style, approach, and philosophy.
 Third-person narration can employ first-person tense within it (Autonomous Monologue being one example), just as a first-person narration can utilize third-person tense when, for instance, describing another character.
 It is those attempts within first-person narration to look truly inward, to foreground the interiority of a narrating protagonist not as simply relating her story to the reader, but expressing with fidelity her inner mind, where basic problems are found.
 Heavy-handed exposition and awkward backstory are all too often attempted to be welded into early moments in order to guide the reader with information of which the narrator herself would never need to be reminded.
 Even after more than a century, the Dujardin Problem is ever-waiting to snap the suspension bridge of disbelief, pulling a novel off the cliff of verisimilitude and into the abyss.